fjollberg/rpi-powerwalker-plus/README.md

 Raspberry Pi.
 The issue is that the bundled JRE does not support the architecture.
 I guess I should have seen that in advance.

+In addition, there are other binaries in the bin folder of Powermaster which does not match the architecture.
+I'm uncertain what role they play.
+I'm mainly interrested in viewing the status of the UPS device and not in the USP event propagation bits.

 It runs as-is on the target architecture x86-64.

 I'm considering doing a retake on this, extracting the webapp and using